markzhai/RememberEditText/README.md

 - Add more hint mode.
 - Enable pair mode, like username/password.
 - Center gravity is not supported yet, need help (icon is missing when set center gravity).
+- Add encrpytion mode to save stuff like password (low priority).